limbernie/limbernie.github.io/_posts/2018-06-03-gemini-inc-v2-walkthrough.md

 ![0.z46xpgzawqe](/assets/images/posts/gemini-inc-v2-walkthrough/0.z46xpgzawqe.png)

-Let's register an account with the site using everything `admin`.
-Yes, even the password.
+Let's register an account with the site using everything `admin` — even the password.

 ![0.wxincvw3tgq](/assets/images/posts/gemini-inc-v2-walkthrough/0.wxincvw3tgq.png)

-Although the first attempt results in an error like this, the site has registered the account.
+Although the first attempt results in an error like this, the site has actually registered the account.

 ![0.d8b6kznuxu](/assets/images/posts/gemini-inc-v2-walkthrough/0.d8b6kznuxu.png)

-Once we log in through `/login.php`, a message greets us and tells us that we have to submit a 6-digit code to activate the account.
+Once we log in to `/login.php`, a message greets us and tells us that we have to submit a 6-digit code to activate the account.

 ![0.uawm8innbm](/assets/images/posts/gemini-inc-v2-walkthrough/0.uawm8innbm.png)